Packaging and hygiene solutions: Possibilities and limits of compostability

 Cascades R&D Center

-The layering of two sheets of paper to make a paper towel may require the addition of glue, unlike the other tissue papers.
-This chemical additive is used in small amounts, in compliance with the allowable limits of the composting standards, so as not to prevent the product from composting.
+Layering two sheets of paper to make a paper towel may require glue to be added, unlike with other tissue papers.
+This chemical additive is used in small amounts, in compliance with the allowable limits of the North American compostability standard (ASTM D6868), so as not to prevent the product from composting.

-The moulded pulp and boxboard used for food packaging is also composed of cellulose and can be composted as well, as they are often food-soiled after use.
-Such packaging contains additives in negligible amounts, within the allowable limits, or is compostable itself.
-The thinness of the cardboard used for food packaging is another favourable factor.
+The moulded pulp and boxboard used for food packaging is also composed of cellulose and can be composted as well, as it is often food-soiled after use.
+Such packaging contains only tiny amounts of additives within the allowable limits, or is compostable itself.
+The fact that the cardboard used for food packaging is thin is another factor in its favour.

-For example, egg trays made of molded pulp and pizza boxes are generally compostable within the requirements of the compostability standard.
-The same applies to cardboard food trays covered with a certified compostable coating solution.
+For example, egg trays made of molded pulp are generally compostable within the requirements of the compostability standard.
+The same applies to our cardboard food trays covered with a certified compostable coating solution.

 .